 Summary : Discover the unique wildlife and vast, breathtaking landscapes of the Falkland Islands, South Georgia, and the Antarctic Peninsula.
-Starting from Puerto Madryn, sail to the Malvinas, the Western portion of the Falklands, where the largest Black-browed Albatross colony in the world is located—approximately 113,000 birds!
-In Stanley, the capital of the Falklands, you can experience Falkland culture, which has some South American characteristics as well as Victorian charm, colorful houses, well-tended gardens, and English style pubs.
-Sail onward to the remote wildlife haven of South Georgia – where you will be greeted by elephant seals and King penguins lining the beach.
-Follow in the footsteps of polar explorer Sir Ernest Shackleton’s route to Stromness, the abandoned whaling village.
-The route leads you across the mountain pass past the 'Shackleton Waterfall'.
-From there, travel to the South Orkney Islands, where you will have the opportunity to visit the Orcadas station, an Argentinean base located on Laurie Island.
-Here you can enjoy the wonderful views of the surrounding glaciers.
-Then, if the ice permits you will sail into the Weddell Sea through the ice-clogged Antarctic Sound.
-Huge tabular icebergs will announce your arrival to the eastern side of the Antarctic Peninsula.
-Enjoy your time in one of the last unspoiled wildernesses on the planet!
+Starting from Puerto Madryn, sail to the western portion of the Falkland Islands (Islas Malvinas), where the largest black-browed albatross colony in the world is located—approximately 113,000 birds!
+Experience the unique culture of Stanley, a combination of South American characteristics and Victorian charm, evident in colorful houses, well-tended gardens, and English style pubs.
+Sail onward to the remote wildlife haven of South Georgia where elephant seals and king penguins line the beach.
+Travel to the South Orkney Islands and enjoy wonderful views of the surrounding glaciers.
+If conditions permit, sail into the Weddell Sea through the ice-clogged Antarctic Sound where huge tabular icebergs announce your arrival to the eastern side of the Antarctic Peninsula.

 Activities : Birding, Culture, Hiking, Triple/Quad Cabins